When Chromecast Audio was announced, a lot of people want to know the advantages and disadvantages of Chromecast Audio vs Bluetooth.

 Chromecast Audio vs Bluetooth: audio quality

-Bluetooth usually has terrible audio quality because Bluetooth is designed as low power, short range personal area networks (PANs).
+Bluetooth usually has terrible audio quality because Bluetooth is designed as low power, short-range personal area networks (PANs).
 The speed is far lower than that of WiFi.
 Even for the latest Bluetooth 4.2, the maximum speed is capped at 24Mbps, which is half of that of the old 2.4Ghz 802.11g WiFi connection.

 Most Bluetooth speakers are still using Bluetooth 2.0/2.1+EDR, whose maximum data rate is only 3Mbps.
 The actual streaming rate is even far lower.

-The most common compressing and decompressing algorithm (codec) , and the default, for most Bluetooth devices, is SBC (Low Complexity Subband Coding).
+The most common compressing and decompressing algorithm (codec), and the default, for most Bluetooth devices, is SBC (Low Complexity Subband Coding).
 SBC is sufficient for phone calls and online meetings.
 But for music, it is usually not good enough.

-Due to the limitation in the design and implementation of Bluetooth, it is hard to get “lossless” audio through Bluetooth.
+Due to the limitation of the design and implementation of Bluetooth, it is hard to get “lossless” audio through Bluetooth.
 Very often, aptX actually is just a hit-or-miss: sometimes you get far better quality than using SBC; sometimes, you get as poor audio quality as through SBC.
-Obviously, the gain from aptX highly depends on individual music file.
+Obviously, the gain from aptX highly depends on the individual music file.

 To make it worse, aptX is not widely available.

-To benefit from aptX, you need a device (for example, a mobile phone) that supports aptX, AND a Bluetooth speaker that also supports aptX.
+To benefit from aptX, you need a device (for example, a mobile phone) that supports aptX AND a Bluetooth speaker that also supports aptX.
 Currently, only a few flagship smartphones released this year and last year may support aptX.
 For Bluetooth speakers, due to licensing cost, most Bluetooth speaker cheaper than $100 do not support aptX at all.

 For Chromecast Audio (or Chromecast), there is no compression in transmitting.
 Audio quality is only limited by the music source and the quality of your speaker.
 The 802.11ac WiFi connection is far more than sufficient for lossless audios.

-So, if you compare Chromecast Audio vs Bluetooth, Chromecast Audio is a definitely a winner in audio quality.
+So, if you compare Chromecast Audio vs Bluetooth, Chromecast Audio is definitely a winner in audio quality.

 Of course, the audio quality also depends on the music source and your speaker.
 Chromecast Audio is usually not the bottleneck.
 But Bluetooth usually is the bottleneck for audio quality.